-- C. Export subsidies on primary products - 1.
-Clarification of the "more than an equitable share" rule and criteria for its effective application. - 2.
-Application of the provisions of Article 9 of the Code to primary products. - D. Export subsidies on non-primary products - 1.
-Rights and obligations under Article 9 of the Code, in particular regarding export subsidies in the case of processed products containing primary components. - 2.
+E. Export subsidies on non-primary products

+- 1. Rights and obligations under Article 9 of the Code, in particular regarding export subsidies in the case of processed products containing primary components. - 2.
 Review of the Illustrative List (export financing, border tax adjustments for indirect taxes).

-(See also Part IX).
+(See also Part III: A and Part IX).

-E. Notifications
+F. Notifications

 - 1. Definition or common understanding of notifiable subsidies. - 2.
-Objectives and procedures associated with the notification requirement, in particular: - (a) detailed guidelines on the contents, form and frequency of notifications. - (b) transparency (e.g. more specific information on objectives of subsidies, type, possible conditions attached), - (c) procedures and mechanisms for the examination and surveillance of subsidies that affect trade.
+Objectives and procedures associated with the notification requirement, in particular: - (a) detailed guidelines on the contents, form and frequency of notifications, - (b) transparency (e.g. more specific information on objectives of subsidies, type, possible conditions attached), - (c) procedures and mechanisms for the examination and surveillance of subsidies that affect trade.